kbranigan/Simple-OpenGL-Image-Library/README.md

   * Can convert the RGB to YCoCg color space (useful with DXT5 compression: see this link from NVIDIA)
   * Will automatically downsize a texture if it is larger than GL_MAX_TEXTURE_SIZE
   * Can directly upload DDS files (DXT1/3/5/uncompressed/cubemap, with or without MIPmaps).
 Note: directly uploading the compressed DDS image will disable the other options (no flipping, no pre-multiplying alpha, no rescaling, no creation of MIPmaps, no auto-downsizing)
   * Can load rectangluar textures for GUI elements or splash screens (requires GL_ARB/EXT/NV_texture_rectangle)
 * Can decompress images from RAM (e.g. via PhysicsFS or similar) into an OpenGL texture (same features as regular 2D textures, above)
 * Can load cube maps directly into an OpenGL texture (same features as regular 2D textures, above)
   * Can take six image files directly into an OpenGL cube map texture
   * Can take a single image file where width = 6*height (or vice versa), split it into an OpenGL cube map texture
 * No external dependencies
 * Tiny
 * Cross platform (Windows, *nix, Mac OS X)
 * Public Domain

 Usage:
 =======

 SOIL is meant to be used as a static library (as it's tiny and in the public domain).
-You can use the static library file included in the zip (libSOIL.a works for MinGW and Microsoft compilers...feel free to rename it to SOIL.lib if that makes you happy), or compile the library yourself.
+You can use the static library file included in the zip (libSOIL.a works for MinGW and Microsoft compilers, feel free to rename it to SOIL.lib if that makes you happy), or compile the library yourself.
 The code is cross-platform and has been tested on Windows, Linux, and Mac.
 (The heaviest testing has been on the Windows platform, so feel free to email me if you find any issues with other platforms.)

-Simply include SOIL.h in your C or C++ file, link in the static library, and then use any of SOIL's functions.
+Simply include SOIL.h in your C or C++ file, link the static library, and then use any of SOIL's functions.
 The file SOIL.h contains simple doxygen style documentation.
 (If you use the static library, no other header files are needed besides SOIL.h) Below are some simple usage examples:

-load an image file directly as a new OpenGL texture
+Load an image into a new OpenGL texture

     GLuint tex_2d = SOIL_load_OGL_texture
     (